digitalbazaar/bedrock/README.md

 Bedrock
 =======

-Note: This README is out-of-date for Bedrock 0.3+.
+When creating a Web app, you need a good foundation on which to build.
+There are a lot of disparate technologies out there that can be brought together into a cohesive whole to make this happen.
+The trouble is in finding, vetting, testing, and combining these technologies -- all of which needs to happen before you can begin to make serious progress on your own project.

 Bedrock helps you launch your ideas faster by bundling all the best-of-breed tooling that's necessary to build a modern, scalable Web app.
+It creates a solid foundation on which you can build, letting you focus on your project-specific needs.

-It can run on a low-powered laptop all the way up to enterprise servers serving tens of millions of transactions per day.
+Bedrock can run on a low-powered laptop all the way up to enterprise servers serving tens of millions of transactions per day.

+Bedrock uses a modular design to help keep code well-organized and to allow an ecosystem to grow without unnecessary hindrance.
+Bedrock keeps its core
+simple: it provides a powerful configuration system, an event-based API, Linked Data-capabilities, and testing infrastructure that makes writing interactive modules easy.
+Bedrock is an opinionated, but flexible framework; it tells developers that there's one recommended way to accomplish a task, but if need be, a developer can go in another direction.
+Many of Bedrock's modules attempt to emulate this approach, creating organizing priniciples and clear guidelines for developers to follow that help break down problems and reduce cognitive load.

+Bedrock uses node.js and runs on Linux, Mac OS X, and Windows.

+TODO: list of recommended modules

+bedrock-server provides a core, cluster-based HTTPS server.

+bedrock-express provides an Express server with reasonable defaults and extra features like the ability to layer static files and directories to support overrides.

+bedrock-mongodb provides an API for connecting to a MongoDB database and creating and using collections.

+bedrock-jobs provides a background job scheduler.

+bedrock-requirejs provides a client-side module loader and autoconfiguration capabilities for bower components.

+bedrock-views provides server-rendered views with HTML5 + Bootstrap3.

+bedrock-angular layers on top of bedrock-views to provide client-rendered AngularJS views.

+bedrock-idp provides user identity and public key management.

-Bedrock runs on Linux, Mac OS X, and Windows.
-It uses node.js + Express3 + MongoDB for the server backend while utilizing HTML5 + Bootstrap3 + AngularJS for the front-end.
-It has REST APIs, user account management, strong cryptography support, DoS protection, digital signatures, Linked Data, and tons of other [FEATURES][] that are active by default.
+Other Bedrock modules provide REST APIs, user account management, strong cryptography support, DoS protection, digital signatures, Linked Data, and tons of other [FEATURES][].
 If you don't need all the fancy features, Bedrock is modular, so you can use only the modules you want.

 Quickstart
 ----------

 You can follow the following tutorial to setup and use Bedrock on a Linux or Mac OS X development machine.

 Requirements